MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-metrics.md

 | StreamingIngestion | StreamingIngestDataRate | Bytes | Count, Avg, Max, Min, Sum | The total volume of data ingested by streaming ingestion. | Database, Table |
 | StreamingIngestion | StreamingIngestDuration | Milliseconds | Avg, Max, Min | The total duration of all streaming ingestion requests. | None |

-<sup>1</sup>Dimension descriptions
+#### Dimension descriptions

+The following list describes the dimensions reported in the `IngestionResult` metric:

-- `IngestionResultDetails` - Success for successful ingestion or the failure category for failures.
-For a complete list of possible failure categories see Ingestion error codes.
+* `IngestionResultDetails`: Success for successful ingestion or the failure category for failures.
+For a complete list of possible failure categories, see [Ingestion error codes](/azure/data-explorer/error-codes).
-- `FailureKind` - Whether the failure is permanent or transient.
-The value is None for a successful ingestion.
+* `FailureKind`: Whether the failure is permanent or transient.
+The value is `None` for a successful ingestion.

-- `ViaUpdatePolicy` - True if the ingestion was triggered by an Update Policy.
+* `ViaUpdatePolicy`: True, if the ingestion was triggered by an [Update Policy](/kusto/management/update-policy?view=microsoft-fabric&preserve-view=true).

-Considerations
+> [!NOTE]
+>
-- Event Hubs and IoT Hub ingestion events are pre-aggregated into one blob, and then treated as a single ingestion source and appear as a single ingestion result after pre-aggregation.
+> * Event Hubs and IoT Hub ingestion events are pre-aggregated into one blob and then treated as a single ingestion source.
+They appear as a single ingestion result after pre-aggregation.

-- Transient failures are automatically retried a limited number of times.
+> * Transient failures are automatically retried a limited number of times.
 Each transient failure is reported as a transient ingestion result, which means a single ingestion may generate multiple ingestion results.

 ## Sample queries